 Opportunities for educational travel abound in Minnesota, with museums of all types, historic sites and monuments among the many options.

-More than two dozen wineries are part of the new Passport to Minnesota Wine program.
+More than 40 wineries are part of the Passport to Minnesota Wine program.

 From zoos to aquariums to the great outdoors, wildlife can be found virtually everywhere in Minnesota.
 Native species including loons, bald eagles, moose and bears are prevalent in the state's parks, forests, and designated wildlife management areas and refuges.
 For more exotic species, zoos and aquariums throughout Minnesota are home to everything from lions to monkeys to sharks.